Edgar-Noita/CXBI/README.md

 ### steles
 This folder contains the stls files implemented in the simulations, including the human shape and the firearm.
 The Human shape stl was found in https://www.cgtrader.com/items/655802/download-page.
 The firearm was found in https://cults3d.com/en/3d-model/tool/the-phantom-s-guns-holsters.

+# Data organization-Reconstructions
+This folder contains the files to run the reconstruction algorithms.
+## admm_bm3d.m
+Matlab file that implementy the ADMM algorihtm, with BM3D as denoiser.
+The BM3D was dowloaded from
+## admm_ffdnet.py
+Python script that implements the ADDM algorithm, with FFDNET as denoiser.
+The FFDNET files and trained networks were downloaded from

+# Data organization-Dose Analysis
+This folder contains the files to calculate the dose for the hand.
+## 2_mm.mat
+This file contains the time at
+## BW.mat
+This file contains a binary mask where the "ones" are the pixels on the hand that are affected by the